cemac/LIFD_ENV_ML_NOTEBOOKS/GaussianProcesses/README.md

 # Gaussian Processes

-This notebook explores Gaussian Processes to find theoretical functions and then to use advance python machine learning libaries to
+This notebook explores Gaussian Processes to find theoretical functions and then to use advance python machine learning libraries to

 ## Recommended Background Reading